obsidianmd/obsidian-help/en/Plugins/Core/Search.md

 There are a couple of toggles available while searching:

-- `Match case` toggle case sensitive matching, but note that it can be overridden on a per-search basis using the `match-case:` and `ignore-case:` operators explained above.
+- `Match case` will toggle case sensitive matching, but note that it can be overridden on a per-search basis by pre-fixing `match-case:` or `ignore-case:` before your query.
 - `Explain search term` will show you what the search query actually does in plain terms.
-- `Collapse results` will toggle between just showing matching note names and showing the lines in which matches appear.
-These extended results can be toggled for each note by clicking on the folding triangle next to the file name.
+- `Collapse results`, when enabled, will show note names as headings and its context collapsed within.
+When disabled, it will show names and context.
-- `Show more context` will expand the display of the matches to show more text around the match.
+- `Show more context` will give more context to matches.
-- `Change sort order` sorts the results by various orders, similar to how files are sorted in the [[File explorer]].
+- `Change sort order` sorts the results by File name, last Modified time, or Created time.

 ## Copy search results